Quickstart¶

 historical_fcast_es.plot(label="backtest 3-months ahead forecast (Exp.
 Smoothing)")

-MAPE = 4.45%
+MAPE = 4.42%

-This much better!
+This is much better!
 We get a mean absolute percentage error of about 4-5% when backtesting with a 3-months forecast horizon in this case.

 [32]: